How to Start a Conversation (+ Non-awkward Examples)

 As you can see in these examples, you want to share a little bit about yourself in between asking questions.
-I talk more about this here.
+I talked more about this before.

 - You can memorize the “Getting To Know You” questions above, so you can always fire them off when you’re expected to socialize.

 - Then, ask a follow-up question based on what they said to get the conversation going.

 - In between asking questions, share a little bit about yourself.

 11. Pick up where you left off last time

 In this step, I show you how to start a conversation with someone you talked to before by referencing a previous conversation.

 Let’s say that it’s a new day at work or at school.
 You’ve met your classmates or colleagues the day before, but you still feel awkward about talking to them again.
 What should you say?

 In these situations, you can pick up where you left off by mentioning something you talked about last time.